airpptx/airpptx.github.io/docs/limitations.md

 | Charts            | No          |                                            |
 | Slide Backgrounds | Planned     |                                            |

 Keep in mind that this project is meant to be extensible.
-So I highly encourage you to follow the [building a renderer tutorial](W) and add a shape of your own.
-You can also write custom elements to embed custom elements such as Google Maps or Youtube.
+So I highly encourage you to follow the [building a renderer tutorial](#shape-renderer-1) and add a shape of your own.
+You can also write custom elements to embed custom elements such as Google Maps or Youtube using a similar methodology.

 ## Read Me !